v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 Many immersive apps follow input patterns that are similar to Mixed Reality Home.
 Learn more about using hand input on [HoloLens (1st gen)](hololens1-basic-usage.md#use-hololens-with-your-hands) and [HoloLens 2](hololens2-basic-usage.md#the-hand-tracking-frame).

-If you're wearing gloves, note that some types of gloves don't work with hand tracking.
-A common example is black rubber gloves, which tend to absorb infrared light and aren't picked up by the depth camera.
+If you're wearing gloves, some types of gloves don't work with hand tracking.
+A common example is black rubber gloves, which tend to absorb infrared light and the depth camera doesn't pick them up.
 If your work involves rubber gloves, we recommend trying a lighter color such as blue or gray.
 Another example is large baggy gloves, which tend to obscure the shape of your hand.
 We recommend using gloves that are as form-fitting as possible for best results.

 If your visor has fingerprints or smudges, use the microfiber cleaning cloth that came with the HoloLens to clean your visor gently.